i3vie/Chatera/README.md

 # Chatera
-An open-source chat app with a unified API written in JavaScript, Express and Prisma, that bundles a web client using the same backend API
+An open-source chat app with a unified API written in TypeScript, Express+tsoa and Prisma, that bundles a web client using the same backend API